lfit/itpol/linux-workstation-security.md

 #### SELinux, AppArmor, and GrSecurity/PaX

-Mandatory Access Controls (MAC) or Role-Based Access Controls are an extension of the basic user/group security mechanism used in legacy POSIX systems.
+Mandatory Access Controls (MAC) or Role-Based Access Controls (RBAC) are an extension of the basic user/group security mechanism used in legacy POSIX systems.
 Most distributions these days either already come bundled with a MAC/RBAC implementation (Fedora, Ubuntu), or provide a mechanism to add it via an optional post-installation step (Gentoo, Arch, Debian).
-Obviously, it is highly advised that you pick a distribution that comes pre-configured with a MAC/RBAC system, but if you have strong feelings about a distribution that doesn't come with one enabled by default, do plan to configure it post-installation.
+Obviously, it is highly advised that you pick a distribution that comes pre-configured with a MAC/RBAC system, but if you have strong feelings about a distribution that doesn't have one enabled by default, do plan to configure it post-installation.

-Distributions that do not provide any MAC/RBAC mechanisms should be strongly avoided, as traditional POSIX user- and group-based security mechanisms should be considered insufficient in this day and age.
+Distributions that do not provide any MAC/RBAC mechanisms should be strongly avoided, as traditional POSIX user- and group-based security should be considered insufficient in this day and age.
 If you would like to start out with a MAC/RBAC workstation, AppArmor and PaX are generally considered easier to learn than SELinux.
 Furthermore, on a workstation, where there are few or no externally listening daemons, and where user-run applications pose the highest risk, GrSecurity/PaX will _probably_ offer more security benefits than SELinux.

 #### Distro security bulletins

-Most widely used distributions have a mechanism to deliver security bulletins to its users, but if you are fond of something esoteric, check whether the developers have a documented mechanism of alerting the users about security vulnerabilities and patches.
+Most of the widely used distributions have a mechanism to deliver security bulletins to their users, but if you are fond of something esoteric, check whether the developers have a documented mechanism of alerting the users about security vulnerabilities and patches.
 Absence of such mechanism is a major warning sign that the distribution is not mature enough to be considered for a primary admin workstation.

 #### Timely and trusted security updates

-Most widely used distributions deliver security updates, but is worth checking to ensure that critical package updates are provided in a timely fashion.
+Most of the widely used distributions deliver regular security updates, but is worth checking to ensure that critical package updates are provided in a timely fashion.
 Avoid using spin-offs and "community rebuilds" for this reason, as they routinely delay security updates due to having to wait for the upstream distribution to release it first.

 You'll be hard-pressed to find a distribution that does not use cryptographic signatures on packages, updates metadata, or both.
 That being said, fairly